Kaokab1979/Kaokab5G/README.md

 Energy and Utilities: Facilitating efficient and secure communication for smart grid and utility management systems.
 Enterprises: Offering high-performance connectivity for corporate campuses, ensuring secure communication and data transfer.
 Conclusion
-The Capx Core stands out as a specialized EPC solution for Private LTE and 5G networks, combining the strengths of the Open5GS core with tailored enhancements for Capx products.
+The Capx Core stands out as a specialized EPC solution for Private LTE and 5G networks, combining the strengths of the Open5GS core with tailored enhancements for Kaokab products.
 Its advanced features and optimizations make it an ideal choice for enterprises and industries seeking to deploy secure, reliable, and high-performance private networks.
 As the demand for private LTE and 5G networks continues to grow, the Capx Core is poised to play a pivotal role in shaping the future of enterprise connectivity.